RobPavey/wikitree-sourcer/docs/dev_notes/site_problem_cases.md

 ### Provide a context menu ability to find a result from a citation

 If the site supports URL queries then you can create a link in the citation that performs the search to find the record.
-But for ones that do not you can add code for the context that parses the selected citation and works out how to performa asearch for it.
+But for ones that do not you can add code for the context that parses the selected citation and works out how to perform a search for it.
 Search the code for `openSelectionPlainText` to see how this works.